 The proposed action is the issuance of commercial and research renewable energy leases within the Wind Energy Areas (WEAs) offshore New Jersey, Delaware, Maryland and Virginia, and approval of site assessment activities on those leases.
-The regional EA will consider the environmental consequences associated with reasonably foreseeable site characterization scenarios associated with leasing (including geophysical, geotechnical, archeological and biological surveys), and reasonably foreseeable site assessment scenarios (including the installation and operation of meteorological towers and buoys) in the WEAs.
+In addition to this EFH Assessment, BOEMRE is developing a regional environmental assessment (EA) that will consider the environmental consequences associated with reasonably foreseeable site characterization scenarios associated with leasing (including geophysical, geotechnical, archeological and biological surveys), and reasonably foreseeable site assessment scenarios (including the installation and operation of meteorological towers and buoys) in the WEAs.
+This document incorporates by reference the Programmatic EIS for Alternative Energy Development and Production and Alternate Use of Facilities on the Outer Continental Shelf (Programmatic EIS (MMS 2007b)), which gives greater detail of the affected environment including the life histories of the species outlined in this document.

 Those companies applying to BOEMRE for leases would be responsible for applying for other applicable permits and/or authorizations.
-BOEMRE will make it a stipulation of its leases that the applicant must comply with all applicable laws, including the Marine Mammal Protection Act (MMPA) as specifically required by 30 CFR §285.801(b).
+BOEMRE will make it a stipulation of its leases that the applicant must comply with all applicable laws.
 Although the consulting agencies may request a specific developer's SAP, it is not envisioned that there will be another opportunity to consult until the submittal and subsequent environmental review of the COP.
 Consultation may be reinitiated if warranted by specific circumstances.

-2.0 Endangered Species Act Consultation History
+2.0 EFH Assessment and Consultation History

-The proposed activity is similar in many respects to the consultation for Wind Resource Data Collection on the Northeast Atlantic Outer Continental Shelf (OCS) that was concluded in the Spring of 2009.
-However, this activity would encompass 4 "Wind Energy Areas" (WEAs) from New Jersey to Virginia composed of approximately 117 OCS lease blocks as opposed to 7 lease blocks off the coasts of Delaware and New Jersey as was the case previously.
+The proposed activity is similar in many respects to the EFH consultation for Wind Resource Data Collection on the Northeast Atlantic Outer Continental Shelf (OCS) that was concluded on February 12, 2009 and in subsequent updates to that consultation in regards to the use meteorological buoys versus towers for individual projects.
+However, in contrast to individual lease blocks assessed in the previous consultation, this activity would encompass 4 "Wind Energy Areas" (WEAs) from New Jersey to Virginia composed of approximately 117 OCS lease blocks as opposed to 7 lease blocks off the coasts of Delaware and New Jersey as was the case previously.
 However, regarding the actual type of activity that would occur, there is little that has changed.
-The primary activities that would occur as part of the site assessment include: geological and geophysical surveys (sonar and sediment work), wind resource assessments (meteorological towers and buoys), biological assessments, and cultural/archeological assessments.
+The primary activities that would occur as part of the site characterization and assessment include: geological and geophysical surveys (sonar and sediment work), wind resource assessments (meteorological towers and buoys), biological assessments, and cultural/archeological assessments.